TetianaBovanenko/databricks/README.md

 - Deploy Workloads with Lakeflow Jobs
 - Build Data Pipelines with Lakeflow Spark Declarative Pipelines
 - Introduction to Apache Spark
+- Stream Processing and Analysis with Apache Spark

 This repository contains the labs performed while participating in a course from **Databricks Learning Academy**.